The term ‘fish’ includes all fresh or saltwater finfish, molluscan shellfish, crustaceans, and other forms of aquatic animal life.

-In many freshwater species the method of stunning is critical for final product quality because prolonged agony of fish causes production of undesired substances in the tissue.
-Oxygen deficiency in blood and muscle tissue results in accumulation of lactic acid and other reduced products of catabolic processes and consequently in a paralysis of the neural system.
+In many freshwater species, the method of stunning is critical for final product quality because prolonged agony of fish causes the production of undesired substances in the tissue.
+Oxygen deficiency in blood and muscle tissue results in the accumulation of lactic acid and other reduced products of catabolic processes and consequently in paralysis of the neural system.
 Red spots appear on the surface of the skin and in the muscle tissue near the backbone; these reduce quality.

 Stunning of freshly caught fish or fish delivered live to a processing plant is best done with an electric current.
 First, the fish are placed in a tank of water and an electric current is then passed through the water to stun or kill the fish.
 Live fish are also slaughtered by cutting the aorta and bleeding to death when technological or ritual reasons require the removal of blood from the tissue before further processing.